-The display is constantly changing so for regular walkers there is always something new to see with different varieties coming into flower.
+The display is constantly changing so if you walk here regularly during April and May there is always be something new to see with different varieties coming into flower.

 The earliest plantings here are thought to date back to around 1850, the red-flowered forms of rhododendron arboreum amongst the tallest of the rhododendron species here we believe date back to that period .
 Seeds of various types were obtained at the turn of the 20th century from the plant collector Ernest ‘Chinese’ Wilson which added to the diversity of the rhododendron collection here at Sheringham Park.
 The Handkerchief Tree you can see flowering in May we believe also came from the seed collected on one of Wilsons expeditions to China .

 With over 80 species of rhododendron and azalea present in the garden a wide variety of colours are on display, with the many shades of pink, red, purple, orange and yellow to attract your attention.
 Towards the end of May rhododendron ponticum bulks up the display providing a sea of colour from the two rhododendron viewing towers in the wild garden.